University of Colorado Boulder: Left Right TIM Improv Comedy

 Started in 2008 by CU-Boulder students, Left Right TIM is the Boulder area's premier and longest-running improv comedy team, performing a weekly improvised comedy show every Friday during the university's academic year in the Hale Anthropology Building Room 270 of the school's campus.
-The team accepts new members every year and has performed in cities around the country as well as opening for established stand-up comedians and improv theaters.
-On February 23, 2018, the group celebrated its 10-year anniversary.
+The team has performed in cities around the country as well as opening for established stand-up comedians and improv theaters.